nextflow-io/nextflow/docs/executor.rst

 The `PBS` executor allows you to run your pipeline script by using a resource manager belonging to the `PBS/Torque <http://en.wikipedia.org/wiki/Portable_Batch_System>`_ family of batch schedulers.

-Nextflow manages each process as a separate job that is submitted to the cluster by using the ``qsub`` command.
+Nextflow manages each process as a separate job that is submitted to the cluster by using the ``qsub`` command provided by the scheduler.

 Being so, the pipeline must be launched from a node where the ``qsub`` command is available, that is, in a common usage scenario, the cluster `login` node.